-As of 16 February 2019, as a result of the changes introduced by Regulation (EU) 2016/1191, the authorities of the EU Member States cannot require an apostille if submitted documents have been issued in another Member State and are referred to in the Regulation, e.g. documents certifying birth, death, name and last name, marriage, divorce, separation or annulment of marriage, origin of a child, adoption, place of residence, lack of criminal record.
-It does not mean, however, that EU Member States will not be able to issue, at the citizen's request, an apostille to a document covered by Regulation 2016/1191.
+As of 16 February 2019, as a result of the changes introduced by Regulation (EU) 2016/1191, the authorities of the EU member states cannot require an apostille if submitted documents have been issued in another member state and are referred to in the Regulation, e.g. documents certifying birth, death, name and last name, marriage, divorce, separation or annulment of marriage, origin of a child, adoption, place of residence, lack of criminal record.
+It does not mean, however, that EU member states will not be able to issue, at the citizen's request, an apostille to a document referred to in Regulation 2016/1191.

-In the case of documents intended for circulation in a state which is not a party to the Hague Convention, the Polish public documents are certified through another procedure: legalisation.
+In the case of documents intended for circulation in the state which is not a party to the Hague Convention, the Polish public documents are certified through another procedure: legalisation.